Vibronic coupling: Theoretical development

 The first discussion of the effect of vibronic coupling on molecular spectra is given in the paper by Herzberg and Teller.

-Although the Herzberg–Teller effect appears to be the result of either vibronic coupling or the dependence of the electronic transition moment on the nuclear coordinates, it can be shown that these two apparently different causes of the Herzberg–Teller effect in a spectrum are two manifestations of the same phenomenon (see Section 14.1.9 of the book by Bunker and Jensen).

 Calculations of the lower excited levels of benzene by Sklar in 1937 (with the valence bond method) and later in 1938 by Goeppert-Mayer and Sklar (with the molecular orbital method) demonstrated a correspondence between the theoretical predictions and experimental results of the benzene spectrum.
 The benzene spectrum was the first qualitative computation of the efficiencies of various vibrations at inducing intensity absorption.